ferds003/ferds003.github.io/_posts/2023/2023-08-23-Programming.md

 __TARGET AUDIENCE__: Students, Self

 _Note: Taglish_
-_About the thumbnail: It is a choropleth map of the philippines detailing most tourist visitations in 2018_
+_About the thumbnail: It is a choropleth map of the philippines detailing most tourist visitations in 2018; Taken from LBYMF3B course_

 __OVERVIEW__:
 The MEM course is comprised of learnings also on programming in the fields of electronics, data science and computational intelligence specific to manufacturing applications.
 It is no wonder that we cover also fundamentals in software.
 I have shown here is a synthesis of the work that I have done in my college stay in all aspects of software engineering!!